BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 In port, the following always applies:

-• Slow sailing - max. approx. 5 mph / 8 km/h
+• Slow boating area – max. approx. 5 mph / 8 km/h

 • No loud music

-• Pay close attention to other boats, divers and people on the dock
+• Pay close attention to other boats

 On return: